MicrosoftDocs/win32/desktop-src/shell/autoplay.md

 ---
-Description: AutoRun is a feature of the Windows operating system.
+description: AutoRun is a feature of the Windows operating system.
 title: Creating an AutoRun-enabled CD-ROM Application ms.topic: article ms.date: 05/31/2018